 San Francisco, USA

-San Francisco is home to startups such as Coinbase, developer of the world’s most popular bitcoin wallet.
+San Francisco is home to startups such as Coinbase, a developer of the world’s most popular bitcoin wallet.

 The reason San Francisco is so friendly to crypto is that there are many crypto and blockchain businesses in the neighborhood.